youngjuene/Sa2VA/README.md

 ## References
-If you find this repository useful, please consider referring to he following paper:
+If you find this repository useful, please consider referring to the following paper:
 ```
 @article{pixel_sail,
   title={Pixel-SAIL: Single Transformer For Pixel-Grounded Understanding},